an0nym0us2000/crm-replit/DEPLOYMENT.md

 After deployment, you'll get a Vercel URL like `https://your-app.vercel.app`

-1. Go to Vercel Dashboard í Your Project í Settings í Environment Variables
+1. Go to Vercel Dashboard ÔøΩ Your Project ÔøΩ Settings ÔøΩ Environment Variables
 2. Update the `ALLOWED_ORIGINS` variable to include your Vercel URL:
    ```
    https://your-app.vercel.app